Jopp-gh/Obsidian-Dune84/Wiki/Callouts.md

 ```
 ````
-inside this fence, add as many linebreaks as needed (The example above breaks two lines).
+add as many linebreaks as you want to control empty lines (the example above breaks two lines).

 <br>